Is Your Diet in Ship Shape?

 Blueberries

-It seems that everything oN nutrition that you read in a magazine or see on television these days extols the blueberry as the number one fruit to consume.
+It seems that everything on nutrition that you read in a magazine or see on television these days extols the blueberry as the number one fruit to consume.
 It truly is a super-rich fruit containing high concentrations of antioxidants.
 According to Tufts University research teams, when blueberries are added to human and animal diets they both have improved cognitive skills and live longer.
 Like all other berries, blueberries are a low calorie food with one cup having 14 milligrams of vitamin A and nearly 4 grams of fiber.
 An additional side benefit is that they may boost your good cholesterol [HDL] and lower your systolic blood pressure.4

 Garlic